-The University's ADA policies cover two distinct areas: 1. employment and 2. education and enrollment.
-This policy address: education and enrollment, Employment can be found in the UAT Employee policies.
+The University's ADA policies cover two distinct areas: 1.
+Employment and 2.
+Education and enrollment.
+This policy addresses: Education and enrollment, the staff policy addressing Employment can be found in the UAT Employee Policies.

 To prevent discrimination, educational services must: